benhvt/VALIDICLUST/README.md

 # Overview

-`VALIDICLUST` (VALID Inference for post-CLUstering Separation Testing) is a package for ensuring valid inference after data clustering.
+`VALIDICLUST` (VALID Inference for CLUsters Separation Testing) is a package for ensuring valid inference after data clustering.
 This problem occurs when clustering forces differences between groups of observations to build clusters.
 This leads to an inflation of the Type I error rate, especially because the data is used twice: i) to build clusters, i.e., to form hypotheses, and ii) to perform the inference step.
 The 3 main functions of the package are:

 -   `test_selective_inference()` following the work of Gao et al. [\[1\]](#1) on selective inference for clustering